Azerbaijani literature: Azerbaijani folk literature

 Azerbaijani folk literature is an oral tradition deeply rooted, in its form, in Central Asian nomadic traditions.
 However, in its themes, Azerbaijani folk literature reflects the problems peculiar to a settling (or settled) people who have abandoned the nomadic lifestyle.One example of this is the series of folktales surrounding the figure of Keloğlan, a young boy beset with the difficulties of finding a wife, helping his mother to keep the family house intact, and dealing with the problems caused by his neighbors.
 Another example is the rather mysterious figure of Nasreddin, a trickster who often plays jokes, of a sort, on his neighbors.

-Because the Azerbaijani folk literature tradition extends in a more or less unbroken line from about the 13–15th century to today, it is perhaps best to consider the tradition from the perspective of genre.
-There are three basic genres in the tradition: epic; folk poetry; and folklore.

 The epic tradition

-The Turkic epic has its roots in the Central Asian epic tradition that gave rise to the Book of Dede Korkut.; written in Azerbaijani language.
+The Turkic epic has its roots in the Central Asian epic tradition that gave rise to the Book of Dede Korkut.
 The form developed from the oral traditions of the Oghuz Turks influenced Azeri literature.
 Turkic epics like Alpamysh are popular among Azerbaijanis.

-The Book of Dede Korkut was the primary element of the Azerbaijani epic tradition in the Caucasus and Anatolia for several centuries: 11th–12th centuries.
+The Book of Dede Korkut was the primary element of the Azerbaijani epic tradition in the Caucasus and Anatolia for several centuries.
 Concurrent to the Book of Dede Korkut was the so-called Turkic Epic of Köroğlu, which concerns the adventures of Rüşen Ali ("Köroğlu", or "son of the blind man") as he exacted revenge for the blinding of his father.
 The origins of this epic are somewhat more mysterious than those of the Book of Dede Korkut: many believe it to have arisen in sometime between the 15th and 17th centuries; more reliable testimony, though, seems to indicate that the story is nearly as old as that of the Book of Dede Korkut, dating from around the dawn of the 11th century.
 Complicating matters somewhat is the fact that Köroğlu is also the name of a poet of the aşıq/ozan tradition.

 Folk poetry

 The folk poetry tradition in Azerbaijani literature, as indicated above, was strongly influenced by the Islamic Sufi and Shia traditions.
 Furthermore, as partly evidenced by the prevalence of the still existent aşıq/ozan tradition, the dominant element in Turkic folk poetry has always been song.
-The development of folk poetry in Turkic —which began to emerge in the 13th century with such important writers as Yunus Emre, Sultan Veled, and Şeyyâd Hamza—was given a great boost when, on 13 May 1277, Karamanoğlu Mehmet Bey declared Turkic the official state language of Anatolia's powerful Karamanid state; subsequently, many of the tradition's greatest poets would continue to emerge from this region.
+The development of folk poetry in Turkic —which began to emerge in the 13th century with such important Turkish writers as Yunus Emre, Sultan Veled, and Şeyyâd Hamza—was given a great boost when, on 13 May 1277, Karamanoğlu Mehmet Bey declared Turkish the official state language of Anatolia's powerful Karamanid state; subsequently, many of the tradition's greatest poets would continue to emerge from this region.

 There are, broadly speaking, two traditions of Azerbaijani folk poetry: